gnoha/flockTo/README.md

 For location searching, Geocoder was used to measure distances from a given location.

 ### Parsing Data on Client-Side
 Overrides Backbone's default Model#parse() in order to establish a model's attributes and to be able to process more data.
 This allows for eager loading on the server-side which significantly decreases the number of queries made.

+### Subviews in BackboneJS
+BackboneJS does not remove views automatically when switching views, so all views are removed recursively to remove all subviews in order to not leave any "Zombie Views".

 ## Minimum Viable Product